Breast changes during or after pregnancy

 A side-on diagram of the breast.

-Breasts are made up of lobules (milk-producing glands) and ducts (tubes that carry milk to the nipple).
-These are surrounded by glandular, fibrous and fatty tissue.
-This tissue gives breasts their size and shape.
+Breasts are made up of milk-producing glands (lobules) and tubes that carry milk to the nipple (ducts).
+These are surrounded by tissue that gives the breasts their size and shape.

-On the there are some small raised bumps called Montgomery glands, which produce fluid to moisturise the nipple.
+The coloured area of skin around the nipple is called the areola.
+There are some small, raised bumps on the areola called Montgomery glands.
+These produce fluid to moisturise the nipple.

-Breast lumps sometimes develop during pregnancy.
+Breast lumps that are benign (not cancer) sometimes develop during pregnancy.
 The most common ones are:

 • Cysts (fluid-filled sacs)